Eric Thibault: Personal life

-Thibault's father is Mike Thibault, who has coached in both the NBA and the WNBA for numerous years.
+Thibault's father is Mike Thibault, who had coached in both the NBA and the WNBA between 1980 and 2022.
 Mike is currently the Washington Mystics General Manager.
-His sister is Carly Thibault-DuDonis, who is currently the head coach for the Fairfield Stags women's basketball team.
+Eric's sister is Carly Thibault-DuDonis, who is currently the head coach for the Fairfield Stags women's basketball team.

-Eric is married to his wife, Andreya, and they are expecting their first child in 2023.
+Eric is married to his wife, Andreya, with whom he shares a son, Dean, born May 2023.